DoriCzele/dogomugs/testing.md

 * The search bar is only displayed on the Products page.
 Search button displayed and functioning as expected.
 If product search doesn't return a result "No products were found that match your search query." message shows.
 * When product category is selected, only products that are filtered to the category are shown on the page.

+## Product Details page

+#### Items tested
+* Buttons
+* Text areas
+* Product image

+#### Conclusion
+* Back button displayed and styled as expected, driving user back to the Products page.
+* Add to basket button displayed and functioning as expected, adding the product to the basket and driving user to the Basket page.
+* The product name, description, price and current stock level is shown correctly on the detailed view and information is up to date.
+* Product image is displayed correctly across all devices.

+## Info page